ctb/titus-blog/src/2017-sourmash-sra-microbial-wgs.rst

 Categorizing 400,000 sourmash signatures... quickly!
 ----------------------------------------------------

 tl; dr?
-We sped up the sourmash Sequence Bloom Tree search functionality.
+We sped up the sourmash Sequence Bloom Tree search functionality, like, a lot.

 Now we had the signatures!
 Done, right?
+We just categorize 'em all!
+How long can that take!?

 Well, no.  It turns out when operating at this scale even the small things take too much time!